mcgonago/mymcp/gitlab-rh-agent/README.md

 Go to **File → Save** and then restart Cursor (**Ctrl+Shift+P** → "Developer: Reload Window")

 > **Note**: Alternatively, you can fully exit Cursor (**Ctrl+Q**) and restart it, which will also reload the new settings.

+## What This Agent Can Do

+✅ **Fetch Issue Details**: Get full information about any GitLab issue you have access to
+✅ **Fetch Merge Request Details**: Analyze merge requests with all metadata
+✅ **Analyze Commits**: Review individual commits with diffs and file changes
+✅ **Security Analysis**: Identify CVEs and security-related changes in commits
+✅ **Analyze State**: Understand the current status and progress of issues/MRs
+✅ **Review Descriptions**: Get summaries of issues and MRs
+✅ **Track Assignments**: See who is working on what
+✅ **View Labels**: Understand categorization and tagging
+✅ **Full URL Support**: Paste GitLab URLs directly from your browser

+## Next Steps

+- Try analyzing various issues, merge requests, and commits from your projects
+- Use the agent to review security fixes and CVE patches
+- Analyze commit history for specific features or bug fixes
+- Use the agent to get quick summaries during code reviews
+- Combine with other MCP agents for comprehensive project analysis

+## Security Notes

+- ✅ The `.env` file is excluded from Git via `.gitignore`
+- ✅ Never commit your personal access token
+- ✅ The token only has `read_api` scope (cannot modify data)
+- ✅ This is for internal Red Hat GitLab only (gitlab.cee.redhat.com)

 ## Testing the Agent